Pentagon files reveal flaws in U.S. claims about Syrian casualties in Baghdadi raid

 Story edit by Larry Kaplow, Alex Leff and Hannah Bloch; and copy edit by Preeti Aroon.

 Arabic translation in Washington, D.C., by Majd Al-Waheidi; and Arabic edit by Suha Halife.
-Arabic interpreters in the field are Nuha Musleh and Anas Baba.
+Arabic interpreting by Nuha Musleh and Anas Baba.

 Social media edit by Dylan Scott, Bronson Arcuri and Danielle Nett.